Chiefs coach compares Travis Kelce to Chargers’ Keenan Allen - NewsBreak

 Chiefs coach compares Travis Kelce to Chargers’ Keenan Allen

-On Thursday, Chiefs defensive backs coach Dave Merritt likened Chargers receiver Keenan Allen to the Kansas City’s star tight end Travis Kelce because of the suddenness in the way they both run routes.
+On Thursday, Chiefs defensive backs coach Dave Merritt likened Chargers receiver Keenan Allen, to Kansas City’s star tight end Travis Kelce because of the suddenness in the way they both run routes.

 “He may not be the fastest, but the way he plays and how he creates separation is just Kelce,” Merritt said.
 “On the field, he has a way to get in and out of breaks.”

-“His suddenness in and out, stop and go, is something that we haven’t faced.”Chiefs place WR Mecole Hardman on injured reserve
+“His suddenness in and out, stop and go, is something that we haven’t faced.”Chiefs place WR Mecole Hardman on injured reserve; will miss at least 4 games

 Allen has only played in two games this season due to a hamstring injury.
 Chargers WR Mike Williams has also not played in the last two games due to an ankle injury.